Apache Airflow Integration

 Getting Started

-To get started clone our repository for Apache Airflow here: https://github.com/Koverse/kdp4-solutions/tree/main/airflow This repository contains a few example Directed Acrylic Graphs (DAG)s in the dags folder, the necessary scripts to allow KDP to connect via OAuth to Airflow in the scripts folder.
+To get started clone our repository for Apache Airflow here: https://github.com/Koverse/example-projects/tree/main/airflow This repository contains a few example Directed Acrylic Graphs (DAG)s in the dags folder, the necessary scripts to allow Koverse to connect via OAuth to Airflow in the scripts folder.
 Internal logging for airflow and a Dockerfile that will allow you to install dependencies that are needed by the authentication flow and workflows that you create.

 First build the custom image that contains the Python packages on top of the standard Apache Airflow image.